mattdesl/tweenr/README.md

 #### `tweenr.on('tick', fn)`

-Attaches a function to this tweenr instance.
+Attaches a function to this tweenr's tick.
 The event is triggered by the application-wide frame loop with a `delta` parameter in seconds.

 This event will stop after `tweenr.dispose()`.